-In 2019 Microsoft selected GCITS to profile some of our high-profile deployments.
+In 2019 Microsoft selected GCIT to profile some of our high-profile deployments.
 One of these was Oculus Group, an accounting and financial services firm located in Tweed Heads, NSW.

 Microsoft work with tens of thousands of partners across the world.
 For a partner to be selected to have their client success stories profiled on a global platform is both prestigious and humbling.
-GCITS deploy Microsoft cloud solutions to global best practice.
+GCIT deployed Microsoft cloud solutions to global best practices.
 To be recognised by Microsoft helps to galvanise our position as a leading Managed Services Provider.

 Click on the link below to read the full profile on Microsoft Customer Stories.
 Highlights of our ongoing management of Oculus Group include: